hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 ## High level XoT descriptions

-It is useful to note that in XoT it is the secondary that initiates the TLS connection to the primary for a XFR request, so that in terms of connectivity the secondary is the TLS client and the primary the TLS server.
+It is useful to note that in XoT, it is the secondary that initiates the TLS connection to the primary for a XFR request, so that in terms of connectivity, the secondary is the TLS client and the primary the TLS server.

 The figure below provides an outline of the AXoT mechanism including NOTIFYs.